-Three macro-moth species were collected in the light traps, including two endemic species in the genus Agrotis, and the non-indigenous Pseudalecia unipuncta (Meyrick).
+At least four species Lepidoptera were found at the HO site.
+These include three endemic species in the genus Agrotis, and the non-indigenous Pseudalecia unipuncta (Meyrick).
+All were collected in light traps.

-Caterpillars were abundant, foraging at night on the cinder.
-The larger caterpillars, efficiently captured in pitfall traps, were of the genus Agrotis.
+Large caterpillars, probably also of the genus Agrotis, were common in pitfall traps.
+These caterpillars were observed foraging at night.
+During the day they burrow into loose cinder to avoid predation and desiccation.
 Smaller caterpillars uncommon in pitfall traps were likely larva of the Haleakalā flightless moth.